Workflow

 Why the hourly model caps your income

 Hourly billing contains a trap: the better you get, the faster you work, and the less you earn for the same outcome.
-The Futur frames the inversion directly, that “if you can do it faster, you should be able to charge more,” per The Futur, which is impossible under an hourly rate.
+The honest inversion, that working faster should let you charge more, is impossible under an hourly rate.
 Worse, billing time tells the client what you are: “as long as you bill yourself out by the hour, your clients will treat you as labor,” per Stark in Hourly Billing Is Nuts.
 Labor is interchangeable and negotiated down; outcomes are not.

 The package fixes both by moving the conversation to value.
 And value is not yours to assert.
 As Chris Do put it, “Value isn’t determined by you, it’s determined by the client,” per Chris Do.
 So a package is priced against what the client values, the agency it replaces, the hire it avoids, the revenue the content drives, rather than the hours it happens to take you.
 That reframing is what lets a freelancer charge for the result instead of the effort.